sdroege/gst-plugin-rs/generic/compress/README.md

-# Flate
+# Compress

-The Flate plugin provides general-purpose lossless compression elements for GStreamer streams.
+The Compress plugin provides general-purpose lossless compression elements for GStreamer streams.
 It works best with raw data streams and includes two elements based on the zlib compression algorithm: `zlibcompress` and `zlibdecompress`.

 ## Concepts